scm-repo-mirror/cockroachdb_docs/src/current/v26.1/override-templates-cockroachdb-operator.md

 The `cockroachdb.crdbCluster.podTemplate` field allows you to override the default pod metadata and specification configured by the {{ site.data.products.cockroachdb-operator }}.
 The values in this field are merged with the default pod specification, where settings in `podTemplate` override any values in the default.

+The `podTemplate` field includes a `containers` field that specifies the container name and image that the template is applied to.
+By default, this resolves to the `cockroachdb` container name and can be excluded from modifications to the CockroachDB pod template YAML.
+For advanced configurations, you may need to provide specific images for the `containers` and `initContainers`.
+For example, the following `podTemplate` configuration specifies a default `cockroachdb/cockroach:v25.4.0` container image:

 ~~~ yaml
 cockroachdb:
   crdbCluster: